neva/arctic-web/readme.md

 ```
 It's important to import this script tag before your other scripts otherwise your scripts cannot access `arctic`.
 ## Authentication
-To authenticate a user simply call `arctic.authenticate(app, callback)`, where `app` is your appID and `callback` is the URL the user should be redirected to when he is authenticated.
+To authenticate a user simply call `arctic.authenticate(app, callback)`, where `app` is your appID and `callback` is the URL the user should be redirected to when he's authenticated.